omid-ahmadpour/Ten-Tips-with-Visual-Studio-part/README.md

-# Ten Tips with Visual Studio Part 1
+# Ten Tips with Visual Studio